TSFitPy-developers/TSFitPy/README.md

       - `xlim` and `ylim` are the limits of the plot
       - `font_size` is the font size of the plot
   - Here you can also generate the synthetic spectra (short window)
-    - Look at the last cell: change the folders and change the parameters for the synthetic spectra
+    - Look at the pre last cell: change the folders and change the parameters for the synthetic spectra
     - Just run the cell and it will generate the synthetic spectra
     - You can supply `resolution`, `macro` and `rotation` in `plot_synthetic_data` function to convolve the synthetic spectra
     - You can also supply `verbose=True` to see Fortran output (doesn't work on Mac?
 Linux only?)

-## Usage for grid generation
+### Usage for grid generation

 - To generate the grid, you need to create a `synthetic_spectra_generation_configuration.cfg` file based on the one provided in `./input_files/`
 - It is very similar to the config for fitting (just fewer options) and it only has one extra parameter: